Installing CKAN with Docker Compose¶

 Docker Compose is installed system-wide following the official Docker Compose installation guidelines.
 Alternatively, Docker Compose can be installed inside a virtualenv, which would be entirely separate from the virtualenv used inside the CKAN container, and would need to be activated before running Docker Compose commands.

-To verify a successful Docker Compose installation, run docker-compose version.
+To verify a successful Docker Compose installation, run

 - CKAN source

 Clone CKAN into a directory of your choice:

 This will use the latest CKAN master, which may not be stable enough for production use.
 To use a stable version, checkout the respective tag, e.g.:

 In this step we will build the Docker images and create Docker data volumes with user-defined, sensitive settings (e.g. database passwords).